flipperdevices/flipperzero-firmware/documentation/HardwareTargets.md

 ## What a Firmware Target is

 Flipper's firmware is modular and supports different hardware configurations in a common code base.
-It encapsulates hardware-specific differences in `furi_hal`, board initialization code, linker files, SDK data and other target-specific information.
+It encapsulates hardware-specific differences in `furi_hal`, board initialization code, linker files, SDK data and other information in a _target definition_.

 Target-specifc files are placed in a single subfolder in `firmware/targets`.
 It must contain a target definition file, `target.json`, and may contain other files if they are referenced by current target's definition.
 By default, `fbt` gatheres all source files in target folder, unless they are explicitly excluded.